k4y31d/test/README.md

 ![Check Temp](/PICs/CheckInTemp.png)

-If it runs from the **Temp** ignore the task creation and if not it creates the task
+If it runs from the **Temp** ignore the task creation and if not it creates the task.

 ![Creates Task](/PICs/createsTask.png)